Aurora Config

 azurefalseToggle or assign an object to expose application through Azure.

 azure/azureAppFqdn-Fully qualified domain name for the exposed service.
-If you are migrating from webseal, this should be the same hostname use to access the application on webseal.
 This supports hostnames on the form "service-name.am[utv|test|].skead.no". service-name cannot contain periods.
 For tests, use service-name.funkyutv.skead.no and set azureAppTest.

 azure/azureAppTestfalseSet to true to avoid exposing the application over the internet.
 The application will be exposed over a special internal route.